envoyproxy/data-plane-api/envoy/config/rbac/v2alpha/README.md

     name: service-admin
   spec:
     rules:
-    - services: ["*"]
+    - services: [simple:"*"]
       verbs: ["*"]
 ```

-Here is another role "product-viewer", which has read ("GET" and "HEAD") access to service
+Here is another role "product-viewer", which has read ("GET" and "HEAD") access to service that has prefix
-"products.default.svc.cluster.local".
+"products".

 ```
   kind: ServiceRole